What should you do if an older person complains of not sleeping well at night?

 - Urinary problems that cause urination at night; this can be caused by an enlarged prostate or an overactive bladder

 - Mood problems such as depression and anxiety

 - Neurodegenerative disorders such as Alzheimer’s and Parkinson’s

 If an older person is having difficulty sleeping, it’s important to make sure that one of these common conditions isn’t contributing to the problem.
 Treating an underlying problem — such as untreated pain at night — can often improve sleep.
 It can also help to talk to a pharmacist about all prescription and over-the-counter drugs, to make sure that these aren’t contributing to insomnia.

-Alzheimer’s and related dementias pose special considerations when it comes to sleep, and I will write about them in a future post.
+Alzheimer’s and related dementias pose special considerations when it comes to sleep, which I write about in this post: How to Manage Sleep Problems in Dementia.

 2. Snoring, Sleep Apnea, and other forms of Sleep-Related Breathing Disorders.
 Sleep-related breathing disorders (“SRBD”; it’s also sometimes called sleep-disordered breathing) is an umbrella term covering a spectrum of problems related to how people breathe while asleep.

 Sleep apnea is a common condition which is important to diagnose since it’s been associated with many other health problems (especially in middle-aged adults).
 In sleep apnea, a person has frequent pauses in their breathing during sleep.
 The most common form is obstructive sleep apnea (OSA), in which the breathing pauses are due to obstructions in the breathing passages.
 OSA is often associated with snoring.
 A less common form is central sleep apnea, in which the breathing pauses are related to changes in the brain.